wrmay/Hazelcast-certification/README.md

 At over 400k TPS the stored data set grows at a rate of approximately 4.6G each minute.
 In order to take into account the impact of garbage collection, especially old gen garbage collection, the test was run for longer.

 Also, the purge job, which must process every historical transaction (so 600 million +) was schedule to run every 5 minutes so its impact could be assessed.
 In a real life scenario the purge job would probably be run once a day.
+Also, the current purge job is too violent.
+In a real system it would make sense to process a few keys at a time instead of all at once.

 Note: the solution does not rely on the purge job for correctness.
 The 90 day view is enforced by the TransactionHistoryContainer.
 The purge just manages data growth.
 Regular eviction was not an option in this case because each entry contains all history for one credit card.
 The entry has to stay in memory but the history has to be truncated.